 The programme is particularly suitable for Norwegian and Scandinavian applicants but welcomes applicants from outside the Nordic region as well.

-Applicants are required to have at least three years of relevant work experiene as well as a basic knowledge of sustainable finance.
+Applicants are required to have at least three years of relevant work experience as well as a basic knowledge of sustainable finance.

 Who will you meet?

-The Sustainable Financial Analysis programme has succeeded to combine excellent resources both from academia and the market.
+The Sustainable Financial Analytics programme has succeeded to combine excellent resources both from academia and the market.
 Among others you will meet:

-The Sustainable Financial Analysis Programme is organised in three parts.
+The Sustainable Financial Analytics Programme is organised in three sessions covering three parts.
 The first part focuses on current challenges and sustainable business models, materiality analysis and reporting.

 Part two integrates sustainability in financial valuation using traditional valuation models as a starting point.
 The third part focuses on how to best include sustainability in Portfolio Management; both on a more general level, and for the most important asset classes.

 The group based assignment, which will be discussed in full in a separate third and final session, integrates the knowledge and information from the two previous sessions and is an essential part of the programme.